danieljstone/danieljstone.github.io/dc.md

 **Introduction**

 This page presents detailed age-distribution data for covid mortality and homicides in Washington, D.C. from March 2020 to February 2022.
-Most of the numbers presented here are not available elsewhere since they were arrived at by recreating a non-public database.
+Most of the numbers presented here are not available elsewhere since they come from recreating a non-public database.
 Moreover, typical covid and homicide age-distribution data groups populations in large bands (e.g., 34-55), meaning that one rarely sees the shape of the underlying data.

- The only direct connection that I draw between the covid pandemic and homicide surge is that:
+To be clear, the only direct connection that I draw between the covid pandemic and homicide surge is that:

 -  in the past two years they have received more public attention than any other causes of deaths in the nation's capital and
 - have been considered addressable if not largely solvable by public policy.